 Company introduces the most comprehensive and accurate tool for determining genetic ancestry composition available

 23andMe, the leading personal genetics company, today announced the availability of Ancestry Composition, a new feature that provides state-of-the-art geographic illustration of an individual’s ancestral origins.
 Using 22 reference populations, the feature indicates what percent of a person’s ancestry comes from various regions around the world.
 The analysis includes DNA inherited from all ancestors on both sides of the family.
 The results reflect where an individual’s ancestors lived going back approximately 500 years.

 “We’ve taken some recent developments in machine learning and applied those algorithms to genetics in a way that we believe sets new technical standards for the industry,” said Mike Macpherson, 23andMe principal product scientist.
 “Ancestry Composition is truly innovative.
 It uses public-genetic databases for reference as well as the data set from 23andMe.
 As a result, the more people who join 23andMe, the more powerful and more accurate Ancestry Composition will become.”

 Ancestry Composition is the latest innovation from 23andMe to help individuals learn more about their ancestry in an engaging and interactive way.
 23andMe continues to offer the popular Relative Finder feature, a powerful way to find and connect with living relatives from all branches of the family tree.
 You can learn more about exploring your ancestry with 23andMe at: www.23andme.com/ancestry

 23andMe, Inc. is the leading consumer genetics and research company.
 Founded in 2006, the mission of the company is to help people access, understand and benefit from the human genome.
-The company was named by MIT Technology Review to its “50 Smartest Companies, 2017” list, and named one of Fast Company's “25 Brands That Matter Now, 2017.”
-23andMe has millions of customers worldwide, with ~ 85 percent of customers consented to participate in research.
+The company was named by MIT Technology Review in its “50 Smartest Companies, 2017” list, and featured as Fast Company's #2 Most Innovative Health Company in 2018.
+23andMe has millions of customers worldwide, with more than 80 percent of customers consented to participate in research.
 23andMe, Inc. is located in Mountain View, CA. More information is available at www.23andMe.com.